looselive/jQuery.Live/README.md

 License
 ===========

-The Live Query plugin is dual licensed (just like jQuery) under the MIT and GPL licenses.
+The jQuery.Live plugin is dual licensed (just like jQuery) under the MIT (MIT_LICENSE.txt) and GPL Version 2 (GPL_LICENSE.txt) licenses.

 Copyright (c) 2012 <a href="mailto:looselive@gmail.com">LooseLive</a>